 Welcome to my website!

 I am a Marie Skłodowska-Curie Individual Research Fellow with Prof. Anna Herland in the in-vitro neural systems lab at the KTH Royal Institute of Technology, Stockholm.

-Now, I am applying my interdisciplinary background to in vitro models of the neurovascular unit, exploring microsystems integration for novel design/fabrication strategies and real-time sensing capabilities.
+Project NeuroVU: I am applying my interdisciplinary background to in vitro models of the neurovascular unit (NVU), exploring microsystems integration for novel design/fabrication strategies and real-time sensing capabilities.

 Motivation: Disorders of the central nervous system are one of the grand health challenges of this century.
 Therapeutic development, however, remains limited by poor understanding of the brain, including of the NVU.
 The NVU acts as the gatekeeper between blood and brain for metabolites, disease agents, as well as drugs.
 Much research has relied on animals or simple cell models that recapitulate neither the cellular ensemble nor the environment of the NVU.
 Emerging microphysiological systems (also known as Organ-on-Chip microsystems) promise to overcome these limitations, but to date fall short on the relevance of cells used and the lack of continuous monitoring capabilities for chemical markers, metabolic conversions, and pharmacodynamics.